 learned that they had been selected by Gen.

 George S. Patton for duty in the Philippine

 leave to go home and get their affairs in

 they were sent by train to Angel Island.

 On the island, they were given physicals and

 inoculated.
 It was at this time that Ben

 was made platoon sergeant of the second platoon.

 During the night of December 7th, the officers of the 192nd were informed of the Japanese attack on Pearl Harbor.
-The tankers were ordered to the perimeter of Clark Airfield to guard against Japanese paratroopers.
+The tank crews were brought up to full strength at the airfield.
 Ten hours after the attack on Pearl Harbor, Ben and the other members of his battalion lived through the Japanese attack on Clark Field.
 During the attack, the tankers could do little more than watch since they did not have weapons to use against planes.

 The tankers were ordered from Clark Field.
 It was sometime during this period of time that Ben was discharged as an enlisted man and reenlisted as a second lieutenant.